-- Review of the special educational provision made and the impact this has had on access to teaching and learning and progress.
+Review the special educational provision made and the impact this has had on access to teaching and learning and progress.
 This could include the need to obtain additional professional advice or reports.

-- Review of the health and social care provision made and its effectiveness to ensuring good progress towards outcomes.
-This could include the need to obtain additional professional advice or report.
+Review the health and social care provision (if relevant) made and its effectiveness in ensuring good progress towards outcomes.
+This could include the need to get additional professional advice or report.

-The meeting convener must give at least two weeks' notice of the meeting to relevant attendees.
+The meeting convener must give at least two weeks' notice of the date of the meeting to relevant attendees.
 These should include:

 - the child's parents or the young person